allo-protocol/allo-v2/generated-docs/contracts/core/Registry.md

-*Event emitted when a profile name is updated Note: This will update the anchor when the name is updated and return it*
+*Emitted when a profile name is updated.
+This will update the anchor when the name is updated and return it.*

 #### Parameters